-- The Dean of Students & Retention, in consultation with the Associate Director of Residential Life & Housing and the Executive Director for Integrated Communications, will evaluate matters related to campus events and activities with students and employees. - The Vice President for Academic Affairs, in consultation with the Associate Dean and the Registrar, will evaluate matters related to academics with students and employees. - The President of the College and/or Vice President for Finance and Administration will evaluate matters related to facilities, campus evacuations and catastrophic circumstances (e.g. earthquakes, campus closing).
+- The Dean of Students, in consultation with the Associate Director of Residential Life & Housing, Director of Campus Security and Public Safety, and the Executive Director for Integrated Communications, will evaluate matters related to campus events and activities with students and employees. - The Vice President for Academic Affairs, in consultation with the Associate Dean and the Registrar, will evaluate matters related to academics with students and employees. - The President of the College and/or Vice President for Finance and Administration will evaluate matters related to facilities, campus evacuations and catastrophic circumstances (e.g. earthquakes, campus closing).